chithradevim/docker-compose-angular-nodejs-mysql/README.md

-# Docker Compose React, Nodejs and MySQL example
+# Docker Compose Angular, Nodejs and MySQL example

 ## Run the System
 We can easily run the whole with only a single command: